 Upon login into the TrilioVault Appliance, the shown page is the configurator.
 The configurator requires some information about the TrilioVault Appliance, RHV and Backup Storage.

 The TrilioVault Appliance needs to be integrated into an existing environment to be able to operate correctly.
-This block asks for the information about the TrilioVault Appliance operating details.
+This block asks for information about the TrilioVault Appliance operating details.

 Virtual IP Address